shadow93/Deathrun-Classic/README.md

 - Stuck Player Checker - it will automatically detect if a player is stuck! (can be also set on a per-map basis)
 - Replace SteamTools with SteamWorks for setting game description!
 - Show version number on game description
-- Integrated thirdperson - persistent setting (remembers if you DC then later reconnect, as well as between map changes)
+- Integrated thirdperson - persistent setting (remembers your thirdperson setting if you DC then later reconnect, as well as between map changes)
 - Grant death points for kills, grant surviving runners points if they win